cmchenry/HumanActivityRecognition/CodeBook.md

 #### Code Book
-This Code Book provides the definitions of the variables in the resulting tidy dataset obtained from the tidy dataset analysis.
+This Code Book provides the definitions of the variables in the resulting tidy dataset obtained from the analysis.
 The output can be found in the tidy_wearable_ordered.txt dataset file.

 Variable              | Class       | Description
 ----------------------- | --------- | -----------------------------------------------------------